 About Giving Tuesday

-On Tuesday, December 3rd, the staff, leadership, volunteers and friends of the TRF have set their sights on raising funds to cover the cost of one month of farrier fees for our beloved herd of aging horses (and hooves).
+On Tuesday, December 1st the staff, leadership, volunteers and friends of the TRF have set their sights on raising funds to cover the cost of three months of farrier visits for our beloved herd of aging horses (and hooves).

 This #Giving Tuesday campaign is a timely opportunity to extend a bit of the holiday spirit to these beautiful animals who depend on the safe, secure and lifelong sanctuary of the TRF when they are no longer able to compete or pursue second athletic careers.